Gather Federal Credit Union Cares About Your Financial Security

 Gather FCU is committed to educating our members about fraud and identity theft.
 Knowledge is the key to prevention.
 This section of our Web site is devoted to explaining some more prevalent scams and frauds and includes ways you can protect yourself.
 For more information on risks to your financial security and how to protect your identity, visit the Federal Trade Commission's website.

-Gather FCU is committed to protecting our members from fraud and identity theft.
-We urge you to do your part--by being extra vigilant about safeguarding your personal and account information.
+We’re always looking for ways to protect your personal information.
+We urge you to do your part—by being extra vigilant about safeguarding your personal and account information.

 - Be on the alert for bogus charities asking for donations.

 - Never respond to eMails requesting verification of account information.

 - Watch out for fake invoices that might appear to be from a legitimate company, such as FedEx, UPS, or US Customs asking for credit card information in order to complete the delivery of a package.

 - Never give out your personal information (account number, driver's license, or social security number), unless you initiated the phone call and you are absolutely sure you are dealing with a trusted institution, company or organization.

 Remember: Your credit union, utility companies or legitimate charitable organizations will never ask you to provide personal identification or account information by eMail or by phone.

 Report Fraud or Suspicious Activity